-Over the last few days ransomware has been all over the news.
+Over the last few days ransomware attack has been all over the news.
 WannaCry is a ransomware that has been developed using the initial software that was created by the National Security Agency but recreated for more sinister purposes.
 It has already been deployed successfully against the National Health Service in the UK and many other organisations such as banks as well.

-So, what exactly is ransomware?
+So, what exactly is a ransomware attack?
 It differs from malware in the sense that it doesn’t infiltrate quietly.
 Like the name suggests, ransomware demands money or it’ll start causing problems, most likely by wiping data.
 But the types of attacks can vary as ransomware can take over webcams and capture footage (much like in a science fiction film) and hold this footage ransom.
 Since there are over 400 types of ransomware, even the fairly safe Mac and Linux systems can be susceptible.

-While not as common as malware the incidences of ransomware have been increasing.
+While not as common as malware the incidences of ransomware attacks have been increasing.
 Attacks have risen from less than 5 million in 2015 to more than 600 million in 2016 for ransomware while during that same time a number of malware attacks have been falling.

 There are many ways to protect against falling victim to ransomware.
 One of the best is by updating using Windows Update.
 WannaCry attacked older operating systems with a focus on Windows XP and steered clear of Windows 10.
 It was likely assumed that users who failed to be up to date would be the ones least equipped to deal with ransomware attacks and would likely not have updated their protection software as well.
 For users of Windows 8 and Windows XP, patches are already available to protect against WannaCry and it is pretty much essential to download these.